DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/world-script.md

 Event names allow extra specification to be added, as either an input filling or an event switch.

-The breaks block event is documented as: `on player breaks block` or `on player breaks <material>`.
+The breaks block event is documented as: `player breaks block` or `player breaks <material>`.
 The second version here gives us a `<material>` input option.
 In this context, the `<>` means "fill in your specific value here".
-So, try changing your script's event line to be `on player breaks stone:`, then reload and try breaking a few different block types, including stone.
+So, try changing your script's event line to be `after player breaks stone:`, then reload and try breaking a few different block types, including stone.
 You will see that the narrate only happens when you break stone.
 If you break dirt or anything else, nothing will happen.

 Event switches are additional options on an event aside from just the basic name input.
 The breaks block event has a few switches available, including one documented as `with:<item> to only process the event when the player is breaking the block with a specified item`.

-To put this to use, you can do, for example: `on player breaks stone with:diamond_pickaxe:` to make the script only run when the player specifically uses a diamond pickaxe while breaking the stone - if you try it with an iron pickaxe or anything else instead, the script simply won't run.
+To put this to use, you can do, for example: `after player breaks stone with:diamond_pickaxe:` to make the script only run when the player specifically uses a diamond pickaxe while breaking the stone - if you try it with an iron pickaxe or anything else instead, the script simply won't run.

 #### Event Lines Are Static

 Note that event lines can never contain tags - they must always be valid plain text.
 In a [later section](/guides/basics/if-command) you will learn how to change whether the script runs based on more dynamic tag-based checks.

 There is, however, a bit of limited dynamicness available.
 For example, consider the `with:diamond_pickaxe` switch we used above.
 What if we want *any* pickaxe to count?
 We can use `with:*_pickaxe` for this.
 The `*` symbol means "anything here".
 Similarly, if we want only diamond or iron, we can use `with:diamond_pickaxe|iron_pickaxe`.
 The `|` symbol means "either one of these counts".
 You can also apply this to the input portions of an event line.
-For example, if you want to react to players breaking wood logs, but don't want to have a different event for each and every type of log, you can simply use `on player breaks *_log:`.
+For example, if you want to react to players breaking wood logs, but don't want to have a different event for each and every type of log, you can simply use `after player breaks *_log:`.

 ### Okay But Stop Breaking My Blocks Please